ryennewhite/ryennewhite.github.io/_posts/2024-01-13-information-gathering.md

 ### SMTP Enumeration

 Found a host listening for SMTP?
+Try connecting and checking for users.
 ```console
 $ nc -nv targetip 25
 $ VRFY root  // any username